 Alexia Anne Belperron PhD

-Research Scientist in Medicine (Rheumatology) and Lecturer in Molecular, Cellular, and Developmental Biology and in Organization Department; Instructor Mol Biophys & Biochem; Advisor: Center of Science and Quantitative Reasoning
+Research Scientist in Medicine (Rheumatology) and Lecturer in Organization Department; Instructor Mol Biophys & Biochem; Advisor: Center of Science and Quantitative Reasoning

 Vector-borne diseases; Lyme disease; Babesia; Relapsing fever spirochetes; Immunology; Diagnostics; Ticks; Intra-vital imaging; Optical tweezers

 My research is focused on infections transmitted by ticks in particular Lyme Disease, Babesia, and relapsing fever.
-I am interested in understanding the symptoms and diseases caused by these pathogens, in particular those mediated by the immune system.
+I am interested in understanding the diseases caused by these infections, in particular those mediated by the immune system.
 I am also interested in developing better diagnostics for these infections.